How Much Are Swimming Pool Maintenance Costs?

 Weekly maintenance involves vacuuming the pool floor for small debris, backwashing the filter, brushing the walls and floors to get rid of algae, and maintaining the proper chemical balance.

 The pH level of a pool should range between 7.2 – 7.6 for chlorine to work.
-I’ve found that maintaining these levels and frequently testing your water chemistry will help prevent bacterial infections from algae buildup.
+Maintaining these levels and frequently testing your water chemistry will help prevent bacterial infections from algae buildup.
 Muriatic acid can help with this issue.

 Monthly maintenance involves cleaning various pool parts, lubricating fillings, searching for leaks or cracks, chemically cleaning the filter, and testing water quality.